[from a Brick’s Picks in the LA Weekly]

 Later in the press box sipping champagne and nibbling caviar we thought about how Charlie O’s is in the middle of the boring old San Fernando Valley where there’s no scenery at all.
 We’ve looked.
 But inside they have killer sax cat Charles Owens on Friday, backed by the John Heard Trio.
 Owens’ sax playing is a joy.
 Without aping Trane he nails him, he runs crazy around all the fifties and sixties greats, plays mean blues and some fine originals, too.
 We could go on about him forever and would have too but got distracted as a smooth jazz set turned into bloody fist fight in the middle of “Feeling So Good”.
 Cosby tried to break it up and got beaned by a soprano saxophone.
 Hef finally called in his security girls and things settled down.
 But just as we were about to tell you about the brilliant pianist Theo Saunders being at Charlie O’s on Thursday, we were knocked unconscious by a beach ball.

 After Hef’s personal nurses revived us with smelling salts and feathers we remembered that pianist Josh Nelson is at the Blue Whale on Saturday.
 Nelson has that kind of refined graceful style and you could imagine him saying the hell with all this and switching to Chopin permanently without missing a beat.
 Problem is he just thrives on improvisation (you should see him cut loose on a boozy weekend night at the Foundry), and the blend of that European melodic structure and the jazz-going-nuts stuff and very original compositions does it for us.
 He has a nice quartet with him—guitarist Larry Koonse, bassist Dave Robaire and drummer Dan Schnelle.
 A good one.
-And on Wednesday Wynton Marsalis and the Jazz at Lincoln Center Orchestra are at the Hollywood Bowl on Wednesday.
+And on Wednesday Wynton Marsalis and the Jazz at Lincoln Center Orchestra are at the Hollywood Bowl.
 No one gets naked at Wynton’s gigs, and beach balls are removed by security, but we love his trumpet playing, it’s drop dead gorgeous on ballads, hot as hell when the band is cooking.
 Best of all saxman Joe Lovano is featured.
 Very highly recommended.
 And two great jazz nights at the Café 322 in Sierra Madre this week, with the always recommended saxist Javier Vergara on Wednesday and trumpeter Elliott Caine’s quintet on Thursday.
 Caine always rocks this joint.
 Both nights will be solid jazz at a great venue.
 No cover.

 OK, that’s it.
 We did have a whole bunch more picks written down as usual, we swear, but we took them to the Playboy Jazz Festival and someone ate them.
 Or smoked them.
 Or rubbed them all over their body.
 Something.
 Jazz fans are scary sometimes.